 As Family Pets

-- The husky wolf mix is not like a domestic dog, so do not expect him to be.
+- The Husky wolf mix is unlike a domestic dog, so do not expect him to be.

 - He is a completely different species that may not even be legal to own in your state.